ncatlab/nlab-content/pages/7/8/5/1/1587/content.md

   \,.
 $$

-It remains to show that this lift is unique if $Y$ is path-connected. (...)
+This shows that the lifted function is continuous.
+Finally that this continuous lift is unique is the statement of lemma \ref{LiftsOverConnectedSpaceIntoCoveringSpaceAreUniqueRelativePoint}.

 =--